 To wrap a SparkML estimator, we follow a similar pattern as when wrapping a SparkML transformer.
-SparkML estimators all inherit from Estimator, with a couple of specializations, like Predictor and ProbabilisticClassifier.
-We have wrapper classes for each of those, respectively: OpEstimatorWrapper, OpPredictorWrapper, and OpProbabilisticClassifierWrapper.
-For example, to wrap SparkML's LinearRegression estimator, which inherits from Predictor, we proceed as follows:
+SparkML estimators all inherit from Estimator, with a couple of specializations, like Predictor and BinaryEstimator.
+We have wrapper classes for each of those, respectively: OpEstimatorWrapper, OpPredictorWrapper, etc. For example, to wrap SparkML's PCA estimator, we proceed as follows: